Please review before completing the Courtsey Post application

 If your pet is microchipped, make sure that you get all the information from the new owner.
 You must call the microchip company to release the animal out of your name and give them the new owners information.

-• Have a damaging bite history towards children or adults.
+- Have a damaging bite history towards children or adults

-• Do not show warning signs before they attempt to bite.
+- Do not show warning signs before they attempt to bite

-• Have severely injured or killed another dog.
+- Have severely injured or killed another dog

-• Cannot be safely handled due to aggressive behaviors.
+- Cannot be safely handled due to aggressive behaviors

-• Show offensive aggression towards humans (actively decreasing the distance between
+- Show offensive aggression towards humans (actively decreasing the distance between themselves and the person they are aggressive towards)

-• Stalk children in a predatory manner.
+- Stalk children in a predatory manner

-• Show uninterruptible aggression towards other dogs.
+- Show uninterruptible aggression towards other dogs

 Bites that are determined to be fluke bites are not considered aggression.
 Fluke bites are